Draggie306/CheatSheets/GCSE/source/Computer Science Paper 1&2 Cheat Sheet.md

 ### Social engineering
-e.g. phishing, people as the ‘weak point’

 Emails which try to deceive users to give their personal details.
 Designed to look like a genuine email from a useful service, like a bank, and will have a link to a website (still looking like a real bank) where there will be a username/password field, and maybe even credit card numbers.
+This is known as **phishing**.
 Of course, when you enter the data, it's just sent to someone else.

+It exploits the idea that, often, computer security is good enough to stop malware, so uses people as the ‘weak point’ to exploit instead.

 ### Brute-force attacks